M-NazirSaid/Threat_Detection_with_Amazon_GuardDuty/README.md

 <h2>Project Scope</h2>
 This projects assumes that the reader is not an absolute beginner.
 That is the reader is already familiar with AWS terminologies and has access to AWS Management Console.

+> [!NOTE]
+> Make sure you terminate all services at the end of the practical to avoid incurring unnecessary cost at the end of the month.

 In this project we will:-

 1. Start with an overview of GuardDuty and its features,
 2. Dive into the practical section and lunch an EC2 Instance with an EBS volume attached to it,